Three theses to kick off 2018

 2. the question of how to make an Agile transformation sustainably successful becomes more important.

-Too often, we’ve all seen a team successfully adopt agile practices and understand them comprehensively as well – only to be sent „back to work“ by management.
+Too often, we’ve all seen a team successfully adopt agile practices and comprehensively understand them as well – only to be sent “back to work” by management.
 Guerrilla tactics have reached the end of their effectiveness.
-Sustainability of agile structures and practices is only in sight if you take the whole company with you, and that means upper management as well as middle management, disrespectfully called the „clay layer“.
-This leads us to the question how sustainable leadership and structures of an agile company can look like.
+Sustainability of agile structures and practices is only in sight if you take the whole company with you, and that means upper management as well as middle management, disrespectfully called the “clay layer”.
+This leads us to the question of how sustainable leadership and structures of an agile company can look like.

 Often the question is asked: „Scrum or Kanban“, and later: „am I doing it right“.
 These are legitimate questions if you are determined to implement agile.
 After more than 10 years of experience with agile transitions, I now ask different questions:

-• How do I develop my organization’s capabilities towards an agile culture? – For example: from scrum master to coach for multiple teams, to pragmatic rules to build a scaled agile environment and to use agile leadership principles – but there we are back at the beginning of this blog.
+• How do I develop my organization’s capabilities towards an agile culture? – For example: from Scrum Master to coach for multiple teams, to pragmatic rules to build a scaled agile environment and to use agile leadership principles – but there we are back at the beginning of this blog.

 Perhaps that is the commonality of these points: Agility needs a deeper understanding of context for success.